DrStef/Data-Visualization-with-Python/README.md

 #  Data Visualization with Python

-This project is part of IBM Data Science certificate. https://www.coursera.org/professional-certificates/ibm-data-science
+This project was part of IBM Data Science certificate. https://www.coursera.org/professional-certificates/ibm-data-science

-### Canadian Immigration Dataset:  waffle chart, word cloud.
+### **Canadian Immigration Dataset:  waffle chart, word cloud.**

 We improved the initial Notebook with better graphs and by using a Canada map as a mask for word cloud of immigration main countries of origin.